 The shape of the chin and cheeks can have a significant impact on the overall appearance of the face, especially with regards to balance and youthfulness.
 Many factors can alter facial features over time, including adverse health conditions and the natural process of aging.
 In some cases, developmental asymmetries may be present.
 Fortunately, patients experiencing dissatisfaction with their cheeks and/or chin for any reason may be able to enhance their facial contour and improve the profile with implants.
-Our experienced facial plastic surgeon, Dr. Eugenie Brunner, can tailor facial implants to suit the unique anatomical needs and expressed goals of each individual with beautiful, natural-looking results.
+Considered one of the best facial plastic surgeons in Central New Jersey, Dr. Eugenie Brunner can tailor facial implants to suit the unique anatomical needs and expressed goals of each individual with beautiful, natural-looking results.

 For more information about chin and cheek implants or to schedule a consultation with Dr. Brunner, please contact us today.

 Facial Implant Types

 Used to create a more prominent chin, mentoplasty, also called chin implant surgery, can help to produce comprehensive facial symmetry.
 Particularly beneficial for patients with a “weak” or recessed chin, a larger nose, or excess neck skin, this procedure can also help to define the jawline for individuals desiring greater contour along their profile.
 During this procedure, Dr. Brunner will place the implant through an inconspicuous incision, typically made inside the mouth or underneath the chin.
 As a result, scars are often virtually unnoticeable once healed.